Local Boundary Review

 On 11 May 2021, the LGBC published draft recommendations for the electoral review of Stockton-on-Tees Borough Council.

-From 11 May to 19 July 2021, they are accepting opinions and comments (submissions) from the public on these recommendations for Stockton-on-Tees Borough Council.
-You can read the recommendations report and find out more on the LGBC website.
+From 11 May to 19 July 2021, the LGBC accepted opinions and comments about their recommendations.
+You can read the latest update on the LGBC website.

 You can see the timeline below: